yusuf-s-ahmed/yusuf-s-ahmed/README.md

 I'm a Computer Science BSc who has proven experience in cloud technologies and development (AWS, GCP & Azure).
 Currently, I'm working on upskilling my knowledge of cloud architecture by pursuing certifications and learning DevOps tools.

-- 🔭 I'm currently interning at a private physiotherapy clinic as a Cloud & Software Engineer
+- 🔭 I have interned at a private physiotherapy clinic as a Cloud Engineer

 - 📄 Reach out to me: [LinkedIn](https://www.linkedin.com/in/yusuf-s-ahmed)